ascorbic/unpic-img/docs/src/content/img/astro.md

 Unpic includes an Astro image service that can be used with the regular Astro `<Image>` component.
-If you enable the image service, then any `<Image>` will be automatically optimized and responsive.
+If you enable the image service, then any `<Image>` will be automatically optimized and responsive, as well as anything else that uses `getImage`.
 It will automatically detect the CDN or CMS you are using and generate the correct `srcset` and attributes for you, and for local images will use the built-in image CDN on Netlify and Vercel.
 All other images will be optimized using Astro's default sharp image service.

 To enable the image service, add the following to your `astro.config.mjs` file: